Solar power plants are amazing pieces of engineering. But how exactly do they work?

-The U.S. Army is developing a 1.5 MW system at the Tooele Army Depot in Utah with 429 Stirling engine solar dishes.
+The U.S. Army is currently developing a 1.5 MW system at the Tooele Army Depot in Utah using 429 Stirling engine solar dishes.

-Solar power towers are an interesting method in which hundreds to thousands of flat sun-tracking mirrors (heliostats) reflect and concentrate solar energy onto a central tower.
-This method is able to concentrate sunlight as much as 1,500 times than would normally be possible from direct sunlight alone.
+Solar power towers are an interesting method in which hundreds to thousands of flat, sun-tracking mirrors (heliostats) reflect and concentrate solar energy onto a central tower.
+This method is able to concentrate sunlight as much as 1,500 times what would normally be possible from direct sunlight alone.

 One interesting example of this kind of power plant can be found in Juelich, North-Rhine Westphalia, Germany.
-The facility is spread over an area of 18,000 km squared that houses more than 2,000 heliostats that focus sunlight onto a central 60-meter high tower.
+The facility is spread over an area of 18,000 square km and houses more than 2,000 heliostats that focus sunlight onto a central 60-meter high tower.

 The U.S. Department of Energy and other electric utility companies built and operated the first demonstration solar power tower near Barstow, California, during the 1980s and 1990s.